 What Should You Expect During A Mock Driving Test

 If you ‘ve never taken a mock driving test, the start of the lesson can be quite daunting and as preparation is key in everything to do with driving, we’ve listed what you can expect from your mock driving test, to help you prepare for the day.

 An Assessment Of Your Overall Driving Ability

 The main objective of your mock driving test is to assess your overall driving ability under test conditions.
 Your instructor is looking to see whether you are a safe driver, who is in complete control of the vehicle, while observing your ability to follow instructions and drive to the standard that you have been taught.

 Anything that you could be asked to do on your driving test will be included in your mock driving test.
 Therefore you could be taken on a dual carriage way, through major roundabouts and on a variety of different roads and situations to see how you react and deal with changing environments.
 Your instructor will be checking to see with you follow best practice when stopping and pulling out, whether you follow guidelines when you reverse and how you cope with tricky situations such as changing lanes and hill starts.

 Are You Able To Execute The Standard Maneuvers

-During every driving test the pupil is asked to perform a set of maneuvers that they would have been taught during their driving lessons.
-The standard list of maneuvers include turning in the road, reversing around a corner and reverse parking either into a bay or the side of the road.
-You may not be asked to perform all the maneuvers on test day, however you will be required to perform some, so during your mock test your instructor will ask you to perform each of the above, to ensure you’re comfortable with whatever is asked of you during your actual examination.
+During every driving test, the pupil is asked to perform a set of manoeuvres that they would have been taught during their driving lessons.
+The standard list of manoeuvres include turning in the road, reversing around a corner and reverse parking either into a bay or the side of the road.
+You may not be asked to perform all the manoeuvres on test day, however, you will be required to perform some, so during your mock test, your instructor will ask you to perform each of the above, to ensure you’re comfortable with whatever is asked of you during your actual examination.